kirkofypsi/7DWorkProblemModel/industry.md

 |  [ Metrics over-reliance ]( dimensions/strategy.md#metrics-over-reliance ) | __8.5__ times less common in the industry than overall |

 ## Hotels & Resorts
+> The hotels & resorts industry is made up of establishments that provide hotel and resort services to tourists and travelers.
 #### Work problems whose occurrence in the industry is significantly more prevalent than overall
 | Work Problem | Industry vs Overall Frequency Ratio |
 |-------------:|-------------------:|